HR Tech 2022 Key Takeaways

 Visier showed up in full force at an active booth where the demos never stopped (Have 30 minutes?
 Schedule a demo!), and as host of an opening-night party at Skyfall Lounge where upwards of 500 friends and colleagues packed the room to enjoy custom cocktails, passed hors d’oeuvres, and a lightning show from mother nature.
 But it was the conversations happening on the show floor, in sessions, and in hallways that were the most electrifying.

 The analysts were abuzz about HR technology’s future

-In Josh Bersin’s keynote address he spoke to the increasing demand for HR technology with resignations at an all-time high and the numbers of burnt out employees continuing to climb.
-A 2021 investment of $12 billion in the HR tech industry (double the investments in 2019 + 2020 combined) proved that the need for data insights and guidance is exploding.
+In Josh Bersin’s keynote address he spoke to the increasing demand for HR technology with resignations at an all-time high, and the numbers of burnt out employees continuing to climb.
+A 2021 investment of $12 billion in the HR tech industry (double the investments in 2019 + 2020 combined) proves that the need for data insights and guidance is exploding.
 Further proof?
-2021 saw 22 new tech unicorns, including Visier, joining the $1B+ valuation ranks.
+2021 saw 22 new tech unicorns, including Visier, joining the $1B+ valuation rank.

 A huge demand for embedded analytics